 The age to stop swaddling varies from baby to baby.
 Most babies are ready to be weaned from swaddling around 3-4 months.
 Some prefer to continue to be swaddled for sleep time at night until they are older.
 We recommend swaddling baby until he or she is approximately 3 months of age and then transitioning baby to a wearable blanket such as our zzZipMe Sack®.

 How do I wean my baby from swaddling?

-We recommend swaddling baby for the first 3 months.
+We recommend swaddling baby for the first 3-4 months or until baby can roll over.
 To help baby transition from swaddling, swaddle baby with one arm out of the swaddle for a few nights.
 When baby has adjusted to this change, try swaddling with both arms out.
 A baby who is able to roll over should not have their arms inside a swaddle.

 When it’s time for baby to graduate from swaddling, SwaddleDesigns offers the zzZipMe Sack wearable blanket.
 SwaddleDesigns zzZipMe Sack has a clever 2-way zipper that zips from the bottom-up allowing for diaper changes while keeping baby warm and cozy, and it zips from the top-down making it easy to place baby or remove baby from the super-soft wearable blanket with satin trim.
 SwaddleDesigns has a pending patent on this innovative design.

 TOG is an international standard for warmth and thermal effectiveness.
 A TOG is the unit measurement of thermal resistance and is used to estimate warmth.